dianna770/testing-pages/README.md

 # testing-pages

+(a pages repo must be a public one)

 Jekyll converts each HTML or Markdown file in this repo to an HTML page.

 `page1.html` with no front matter produces [page1](https://dianna770.github.io/testing-pages/page1),